 We make some deductions from the participating fund to pay for costs and expenses.
-These include costs of providing policy benefits (including but not limited to surrender benefits, insurance benefits and guarantees), expenses (for example, distribution costs, policy administration expenses, servicing costs, relevant taxes and office rent), as well as charges that cover profits and other costs for operating this participating fund.
+These include costs of providing you with surrender benefits, insurance benefits and guarantees, as well as management fee and other costs of running the business, for example, distribution costs, policy administration expenses, servicing costs, relevant taxes and office rent.